priyankshah7/ScanCARS/README.md

 *Description: Hyperspectral image acquisition software*

 ### Description
-This interactive GUI-based software is built to acquire hyperspectral data in a microscope-based experimental setup.
+This GUI software is built to acquire hyperspectral data in a microscope-based experimental setup.
 It's original purpose is to acquire spectral interferometric polarized coherent anti-Stokes Raman spectroscopy (SIPCARS) hyperspectral data.

+Hyperspectral acquisition using ScanCARS requires an Andor scientific camera, an open-loop configured microscope stage controlled using a NI DAQ card and a Princeton Instruments Isoplane spectrometer.

+### Platform and instrument models
-Hyperspectral acquisition using ScanCARS requires an Andor scientific camera and an open-loop configured microscope stage controlled using a NI DAQ card (though an ADwin software development kit is also provided).
-ScanCARS is currently only configured to work on Windows, however it can easily be modified to work on Linux/Mac OS if the relevant Andor driver has been purchased.
+ScanCARS is only configured to work with Windows, though the code can be modified to work with linux/macOS provided that the relevant Andor driver has been purchased.
+The software has been tested with the following instrument models:
++ Andor iXon 897 and Andor Newton DUP920 <br />
+Controlled using a custom python API to the Andor SDK <br />

++ Princeton Instruments Isoplane SCT-320 <br />
+Controlled by treating the USB connection as a COM port

 ### Requirements
 ScanCARS is Qt based and written in python.
 An API to the Andor software development